Skip to main content

 A child drinking out of a sippy cup.

 If you do decide to give your toddler almond or other non-dairy milk, there are some things you should look for.
 As we said above, choose an option that is fortified with calcium and vitamin D, but also look for one that contains protein, fat, fiber, and iron, pediatrician Dr. Joel Gator told Very Well Family.
-“Look for a very clean milk alternative with few preservatives,” he suggests.
+“Look for a very clean milk alternative with few preservatives,” he suggested.
 “And one that is low in sugar.”
-Amber Rodenas, RN, LDN, founder of Seeds and Sprouts Nutrition for Kids, also added, When looking for a milk alternative, it is best to choose one with comparable nutritional value to cow’s milk in regards to protein and calcium content.”
+Amber Rodenas, RN, LDN, also added, When looking for a milk alternative, it is best to choose one with comparable nutritional value to cow’s milk in regards to protein and calcium content.”

-The bottom line: almond milk is suitable for toddlers as long as parents are doing their due diligence and ensuring they are fortified and don’t contain any added sugars.
+The bottom line: Almond milk is suitable for toddlers as long as parents do their due diligence and ensure they’re fortified and don’t contain any added sugars.

 Kelli Catana